-EQUITY, DIVERSITY, INCLUSION AND DECOLONIZATION

 We are committed to pursuing meaningful change as we work together to advance equity, diversity, inclusion and decolonization (EDID) at Western Law.
-Our goal is to foster a culture where everyone feels a sense of belonging, the impact of which extends far beyond Western Law.
-Embedding EDID as a core value in lawyering begins with the practice of embedding EDID in law school.
-Our EDID initiatives are guided by our EDID Committee, the recommendations of Western Law's Anti-Racism Working Group, the President's Anti-Racism Working Group and Western's Indigenous Strategic Plan.

-REDUCING BARRIERS TO ACCESS

-We are committed to applying a human rights lens to our admissions process and reducing barriers for students from equity deserving groups.
-We offer a variety of awards, scholarships and bursaries to support students from equity deserving groups.

-Prospective Indigenous law students

-Incoming Indigenous law students who successfully complete the University of Saskatchewan Indigenous Law Centre summer program before first-year law will receive credit for Property Law at Western Law.
+We recognize the longstanding lack of diversity within the legal profession and are working to ensure our future graduating classes better reflect the society they will serve.
+Our EDID initiatives across admissions, academics, research and student life are guided by the recommendations of Western Law's Anti-Racism Working Group, Western's President's Anti-Racism Working Group, and Western's Indigenous Strategic Plan.
+REDUCING BARRIERS TO ACCESS We are committed to reducing admissions barriers for students from equity-deserving communities.
+Our admissions process considers both academic achievement and your life experiences including the impact of cultural, socio-economic, medical or physical barriers, or learning disabilities.
+Prospective Indigenous law students Incoming Indigenous law students who successfully complete the University of Saskatchewan Indigenous Law Centre summer program before first-year law will receive credit for Property Law at Western Law.
 We also provide an award to subsidize the cost of this summer program.

-վիր Learn more at law.uwo.ca/indigenous
+Learn more at law.uwo.ca/indigenous

-Prospective Black law students

-We are pleased to financially support the law school application process for five Black undergraduate students annually.
-Eligible students receive a package that includes:

-- a voucher for the \$200 Ontario University Application Centre (OUAC) application fee; - a waiver of Western Law's \$115 application fee; and - a Princeton Review LSAT Fundamentals Prep Course, valued at over \$1500.
+Prospective Black law students We are pleased to financially support the law school application process for five Black undergraduate students annually.
+Eligible students receive a package that includes: - a voucher for the \$200 Ontario University Application Centre (OUAC) application fee; - a waiver of Western Law's \$115 application - a Princeton Review LSAT Fundamentals LSAT Prep Course, valued at over \$700.

 Learn more at law.uwo.ca/black_students

 Free LSAT Prep Course

 We offer a free LSAT Preparation course annually for high-potential Black, Indigenous and lowincome students or graduates who intend to apply to law school in the near future.
 The course is taught by an experienced LSAT instructor and will prepare you for taking the LSAT as early as August in the year you apply.

 Other Financial Support

 We offer a variety of scholarships, bursaries and awards for incoming Black, Indigenous or other racialized students.

+ANTI-RACISM WORKING GROUP